chiubaca/react-advanced-lightning-talk/presentation/slides.md

 ```
 ````

 <!--
 Not a big reduction in lines of code.
+So why is this better?

-But this is not more idiomatic way to handle the pending state of a promise within in React component.
+Performance.
+This particular example is a little bit contrived.
+But a component like a type-ahead which needs to sort a big array of data.
+There are a lot of under-the-hood to schedule the execution of these functions when at the most optimal time on a users deviceto reduce any jank block ui interactions.

-There are also some under-the-hood performance benefit too. doesn't apply to this function that is running an async function, but if the action inside the `startTransition` is computationally expensive.
-React will run this function without blocking any UI interactions.
+But I also like that we have more idiomatic way to handle the pending states for async operations too.
 -->

 ---